-Traditional treats gone wacky.
-Look up some recipes—right here on ReformJudaism.org or in Grandma's old cookbooks — and try to find a simple guide to making some scrumptious hamantaschen.
-Mix it up by trying out some unique fillings—chocolate is always a winner, but give Nutella or even caramel a shot, too.
-Let your imagination run wild and whip up some delicious Purim treats!
+- Traditional treats gone wacky: Look up some recipes!
+Browse ReformJudaism.org, page through Grandma's old cookbooks, or check out our Hamantaschen Guide to find a simple guide to making some scrumptious hamantaschen.
+Mix it up by trying out some unique fillings; chocolate is always a winner, but give Nutella or even caramel a shot, too.
+Let your imagination run wild and whip up some delicious Purim treats.

-A young boy visits his Jewish friend and learns how to make hamantaschen.
+- Making Hamantaschen: In this first video below, a young boy visits his Jewish friend and learns how to make this Purim favorite.

-Celebrate all things Purim with Maya Rudolph, Cookie Monster and their friends.
-Happy Purim from Shalom Sesame!
+- Happy Purim: In the second video, celebrate all things Purim with Maya Rudolph, Cookie Monster, and their friends.
+Happy Purim from Shalom Sesame and ReformJudaism.org!